Neil Cole: Acting

 In theatre, Cole recently played Meatball in the World Premiere of Lesley Ann Albiston's new play A Slice of Eel Pie.
 He has appeared in leading roles including: Puck in A Midsummer Night's Dream, Hal in Loot, Nero in Britannicus, Wilson in The Ruffian on the Stair, Willie in Blue Remembered Hills, Mephistopheles in Dr Faustus, and various characters in Mamet's Edmond.
 He has played The Darkness in cult comedy Umbrage Swain and the Magical Diamond of Ramtutiti in London's Off-West End.

 Radio

+In 2024 Cole has appeared three times on BBC Radio London as an expert correspondent.

 After several years hosting various shows on London 104.9 Xfm (including breaking new Scandinavian bands like Peter, Bjorn & John and The Concretes in his feature Northern Xposure), Cole was the daytime DJ for NME Radio from launch until summer 2009.
 He has also guest-starred in two Sapphire & Steel audio plays, All Fall Down and Dead Man Walking.